rdpopov/nvim/README.md

 - **patches/**  - sometimes you have to patch plugins yourself.
 - **tmux.conf** - this is my tmux configuration

-## My vimscript implemnetations for some somewaht basic things
+## My vimscript implementation for some somewhat basic things
-- **functions/open_utils.vim** - Some functions to open and execute text in visual selectionform vim
+- **functions/open_utils.vim** - Some functions to open and execute text in visual selection from vim
-- **finctions/lang.vim** - Language switching controls, switch up and down a list onf predetermined languages in init.vim <sup>(1)</sup>
+- **functions/lang.vim** - Language switching controls, switch up and down a list of predetermined languages in init.vim <sup>(1)</sup>
-- **functions/wm.vim** - rudamentary window managment, will probably become first plugin
+- **functions/wm.vim** - rudamentary window management, will probably become first plugin
-- **functions/around.vim** - a try of making a sensibel implementaion of placing characters around things , not yet fully ready <sup>(2)</sup>
+- **functions/around.vim** - a try of making a sensible implementation of placing characters around things , not yet fully ready <sup>(2)</sup>
 - **functions/status_line_utils.vim** - Functions used by statusline.
 - **configs/colors.vim** - implementation of lightline, not mine, source is in file